The First Forty Days

 Ask for help: Accept help with meals, laundry, and chores

-Mindful meals: Eat regularly, don’t skip meals
+Mindful meals: Eat regularly, don’t skip meals.
+An extra 500 calories are needed for breastfeeding

-Hygiene and skin care: Moisturize, care for nipples if breastfeeding, get 5-10 minutes of direct sunshine, especially on the belly and breasts
+Hygiene and skin care: Moisturize, care for nipples (lanolin) if breastfeeding, get 5-10 minutes of direct sunshine, especially on the belly and breasts

 Spiritual practices: Daily prayer, reflection, journaling, or reading devotional texts to nurture mental and spiritual health